Dover Sherborn Soccer Cub is very serious about protecting our players from brain injuries.

 How will the test be administered?

-How can the test help if my daughter sustains a possible concussion?
+How can the test help if my son or daughter sustains a possible concussion?

 How are the test results used?